hiveot/hub/README.md

    * Support websockets are return channel
    * Support UDS for local services
 4. improve the embedded protocol binding (for internal services)
-   * add subscription support to reduce traffic/processing
+   * improve subscription support to reduce traffic/processing
 5. Support for Forms sections in TDD documents describing the protocols to interact with a Thing.

 Future Roadmap: